simont77/fakegato-history/README.md

 		this.loggingService.addEntry({time: moment().unix(), currentTemp:this.currentTemp, setTemp:this.setTemp, valvePosition:this.valvePosition});

 	currentTemp and setTemp in Celsius, valvePosition in %.
-Fakegato does not use the internal timer for Energy, entries are added to the history as received from the plugin (Thermo accessory this under development).
+Fakegato does not use the internal timer for Energy, entries are added to the history as received from the plugin (Thermo accessory is under development).
 For setTemp to show, you have to add all the 3 extra thermo characteristics (see gist), and enable set temperature visualization under accessory options in Eve.app.

 For Energy and Door accessories it is also worth to add the custom characteristic E863F112 for resetting, respectively, the Total Consumption accumulated value or the Aperture Counter (not the history).
 See the gist above.
 The value of this characteristic is changed whenever the reset button is tapped on Eve, so it can be used to reset the locally stored value.
 The value seems to be the number of seconds from 1.1.2001.
 I left this characteristics out of fakegato-history because it is not part of the common  history service.